hypo69/hypotez/docs/gemini/en/how_to/src/suppliers/suppliers_list/aliexpress/api/tools/get_product_id.py.md

 Description
 -------------------------
 The code block defines a function `get_product_id` that extracts the product ID from a given text string.
-It utilizes the `extract_prod_ids` function from the `src.suppliers.suppliers_list.aliexpress.utils.extract_product_id` module.
+It utilizes the `extract_prod_ids` function from the `src.suppliers.suppliers_list.aliexpress_com.utils.extract_product_id` module.
 The `get_product_id` function is designed to handle different formats of product IDs, including those found in URLs.

 Execution Steps
 -------------------------